Sherpa-Cash/gitbook/tokenomics-1/tokenomics/airdrop.md

 We are airdropping 400,000 total SHERPA tokens to early users of Sherpa Cash and delegators to our validator node.

 **Social Media Airdrop \(200,000 SHERPA\) - Ended on 5/13/21**
-First 100 and randomly selected 900 users that filled out our social media airdrop form are selected for 200 SHERPA.
+First 100 and 900 random users that filled out our social media airdrop form are selected for 200 SHERPA.
 (Total submissions: 7075)

 Submissions for the social media airdrop are now closed.
 Thank you everyone for participating.
 We’ll be reviewing the submissions and sending e-mails to selected participants over the next week.